Lifestyle changes can help you feel better and even boost fertility. Here's what to know.

 Reducing your alcohol intake can help prevent health and infertility issues.

-Heavy drinking can cause ovulatory issues — the number one cause of infertility.
+Heavy drinking is linked to ovulatory issues—the number one cause of infertility.
 Binge drinking (more than five standard drinks in one occasion) has been shown to cause miscarriage, still birth, premature birth, and Fetal Alcohol Spectrum Disorder (FASD).

 Avoiding smoking